Azure/review-checklists/README.md

 ## Reporting errors and contributing

 Please feel free to open an issue or create a PR if you find any error or missing information in the checklists, following the [Contributing guidelines](./CONTRIBUTING.md)

+## Disclaimer

+This is not official Microsoft documentation or software.
+This code-sample is provided "AS IT IS" without warranty of any kind, either expressed or implied, including but not limited to the implied warranties of merchantability and/or fitness for a particular purpose.
+This sample is not supported under any Microsoft standard support program or service.
+Microsoft further disclaims all implied warranties, including, without limitation, any implied warranties of merchantability or fitness for a particular purpose.
+The entire risk arising out of the use or performance of the sample and documentation remains with you.
+In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the script be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of  the use of or inability to use the sample or documentation, even if Microsoft has been advised of the possibility of such damages